 1. They never skip a day

 Most people who engage in diets or exercise are able to have a day off every now and then – perhaps to celebrate a special occasion or just for the sake of a well-earned break.
-If your son or daughter doesn’t do this, and uses a fitness or diet app every day, this could be a cause for concern.
+If your son or daughter doesn’t do this and instead, relentlessly uses a fitness or diet app every day, this can be a cause for concern.

 2. They miss out on previously enjoyed activities

 Is your son or daughter regularly skipping pastimes they previously gained pleasure from in order to make time for fitness or diet?
-If they talk about these behaviours as if they have no choice, this could be a sign.
+This is especially concerning if, in speaking to them about it, they talk about these behaviours as if they have no choice.

 3. The app is used as a form of punishment